rlavelle/stock-forecasting/README.md

 # Stock Forecasting
 Attempting to predict next day closing prices of securities using a variety of models.

 The `frac_change_forecasting` folder contains
 - `hmms` which has all of the continuos hidden markov model variations, along with a simple moving average model.
 - `imgs` contains the result graphs for all models in the `frac_change_forecasting` folder
 - `regressors` contains the various regression models used for prediction
 - `results` contains all the results in json files for the proposed models, regression results have both `R2` scores and `MAPE` scores
-- `rnns` contains various recurrent neural network models
+- `rnns` contains various recurrent neural network models Almost all `py` files that contain models have a main function that will run test suites which are defined in `test.py`.
+Each set of models tests differently so there are multiple `test.py` files throughout this folder

 The `gauss_smoothing` folder contains experiment work for using gaussian smoothing in an attempt to avoid overfitting when using LSTMs.

 The `trading` folder contains scratch work that will be used to automate the sending of emails when a trading strategy is decided upon.